corda/corda-docs/content/en/docs/cenm/1.5/upgrade-notes.md

 Configuration entry `baseline` is obsolete and should be removed.
-Ensure you have your CENM baseline JAR file `accounts-baseline-cenm-1.5.jar` that contains the set of permissions and predefined roles.
-Copy this into a folder inside the working directory called `plugins`.
+Ensure you have your CENM baseline JAR file `accounts-baseline-cenm-1.5.jar` that contains the set of available permissions and predefined roles.
+Copy this file to a directory called `plugins`, located inside the working directory.

 If existing passwords are not complex, add the configuration option to allow weaker passwords: